ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

 AvalancheGo and Avalanche-CLI installed and node(s) are bootstrapping!
 ```

-You can check the devnet setup with the `node status` command:
+You can check the Devnet setup with the `node status` command:

 ```
 avalanche node status <clusterName>